 Ideally, babies should have their first eye exam at six months old, even if there are no apparent problems with their vision.
 Your doctor at Walter Eye Clinic will check for signs of nearsightedness, farsightedness, and astigmatism as well as eye movement ability and the alignment of the eyes.

-While major problems with the eyes and vision in babies is rare, they can happen.
+While major problems with the eyes and vision in babies are rare, they can happen.
 Excessive tearing, constant eye turning, and extreme sensitivity to light can be signs of an eye problem in babies.
-It’s important to establish a relationship with a qualified eye doctor for your baby to check for eye problems and to assess their developing visual skills.
+It’s important to establish a relationship with a qualified pediatric eye doctor to check for eye problems and to assess their developing visual skills.

-The eye exam methods our optometrists use depend on the age of the child, but in all cases, the comprehensive eye exam for a child will include learning about their history, testing their vision, determining whether eyeglasses are needed, testing the alignment of their eyes, conducting an eye health evaluation, and if needed, prescribing eyeglasses.
+The eye exam methods our optometrists use depend on the age of the child.
+However, in all cases, a comprehensive eye exam for a child will include learning about their history, testing their vision, determining whether eyeglasses are needed, testing their eye alignment, conducting an eye health evaluation, and if needed, prescribing eyeglasses.

 Common Vision Problems in Children

 While not an exhaustive list, here are some of the common vision problems seen in children.

 - Myopia, also known as “nearsighted,” means your child can see objects well up close but has problems seeing objects in the distance, like a blackboard.
 Myopia can be progressive, meaning that the prescription gets worse every year.
 If a child has progressive myopia, this can mean a higher risk of developing eye diseases later in their life.
 At Walter Eye Clinic, we offer solutions to control progressive myopia in children, so that it doesn’t get any worse.